Erwin Junker

-Erwin Junker (*April 15, 1930, Nordrach, Black Forest, Germany) is a German manufacturer.
-He is the owner and founder of the Junker Group.
+Erwin Junker (15 April 1930 – 13 July 2024) was a German manufacturer who was the owner and founder of the Junker Group.

-Life and education
+Early life and education

-Erwin Junker was born in 1930 in the Black Forest town of Nordrach, near Offenburg, Germany, to saw mill owners Zäzilia and Ludwig Junker as the oldest of five children.
+Erwin Junker was born on 15 April 1930, in the Black Forest town of Nordrach, near Offenburg, Germany, to saw mill owners Zäzilia and Ludwig Junker as the oldest of five children.
 After attending the elementary school in the Kolonie district, he worked for his parents’ company for three years.
 However, instead of taking over his parents’ business, as was the tradition, Erwin Junker opted for a career in mechanical engineering.
 In 1947, he started an apprenticeship with the Haas Company.
 After a year he switched to the Company Prototyp in Zell am Harmersbach, where he was working from 1948 to 1962.
 Starting out as an apprentice, he worked his way up to becoming an assistant mechanical engineer before continuing his education to receive his master craftsman degree.
 Subsequently, he moved to the mechanical engineering department, where he was in charge or training apprentices for 10 years.
 It was here, where he also invented a fully automated machine for grinding the tips of machine screw taps.
 He was promoted to the department head and soon also put in charge of a newly created grinding machine department.
 Following some disagreements with management, he resigned and founded his own company.

 Manufacturer

-In 1962, after receiving his master craftman’s diploma at the age of 28, and backed by a 15,000 DM guarantee from his father and 8,000 DM of his own savings, Erwin Junker founded the company “Erwin Junker Maschinen- und Apparatebau” in Nordrach.
+In 1962, after receiving his master craftsman’s diploma at the age of 28, and backed by a 15,000 DM guarantee from his father and 8,000 DM of his own savings, Erwin Junker founded the company “Erwin Junker Maschinen- und Apparatebau” in Nordrach.
 He threw all his energy into his business, which was based in a former grain mill, sometimes working up to twenty hours a day and spending up to 250 days a year on business trips.
 On these trips, Erwin Junker formed many connections which helped him to expand his business abroad.
 He also maintained trade relations with China and the Soviet Union as one of the first businesses to do so.
 In the following years, the company premises around the mill continued to grow and the business expanded internationally.
 In 1992, Erwin Junker decided to take over three Czech grinding machine manufacturers.
 In 1995, LTA Lufttechnik GmbH, a manufacturer of filtration systems, became part of the Junker Group.
 And finally, Brazilian grinding machine manufacturer ZEMA Zselics Ltda. also joined the company group in 2015.
 In August 2016, the entrepreneur founded the Erwin Junker Manufacturer Foundation.
-In doing so, Erwin Junker has paved the way for maintaining the current structure of the JUNKER Group, ensuring that it does not end up fragmented and in third-party hands and will instead be able to continue to operate successfully on the global market.
+In doing so, Erwin Junker paved the way for maintaining the current structure of the JUNKER Group, ensuring that it does not end up fragmented and in third-party hands and will instead be able to continue to operate successfully on the global market.
 As of 2018, the JUNKER Group has over 1500 employees at 14 sites.